 Area Code Mathematics

-Note: Due to the fast growth in area codes (new area codes being added monthly), this lesson is no longer valid as written.
-We have left the lesson intact because you might want to adapt it to create your own lesson based on area codes in use in your state or region.
+Note: Due to the fast growth in the number of area codes (new area codes being added monthly), this lesson is no longer valid as written.
+You can use this lesson along with the 2001 Area Code map (as written) or you can create new questions to accompany a current Area Code map (source provided).
+As another alternatve, you might adapt this lesson by creating your own questions based on area codes in your state or region.

 Subjects